Metallicity dependence of the H/H$_2$ and C$^+$/C/CO distributions in a resolved self-regulating interstellar medium: Post-processing Chemistry

 Another angle-averaged column density we use in Sec. \ref{sec:nHvsNH} is the geometric mean $\langle N \rangle \equiv (\prod_{i=1}^{N_{\rm pix}} N_i )^{1/N_{\rm pix}} $, which is, equivalently, the arithmetic average in log-space:

 It has the advantage of not being strongly biased towards high column densities as is the case for the arithmetic average in linear-space.
-Note that $\langle N \rangle$ depends only on the cloud structures and has nothing to do with chemistry.
+Note that $\langle N \rangle$ depends only on the cloud structures and is independent of chemistry.